To help everyone in the school community to be clear about what we are trying to achieve, our simple motto encapsulates our intentions:

 If a student does not successfully complete a sanction, including working quietly in another room after being removed from their own lesson, the sanction will be escalated to the next level.
 The usual levels of sanction would be:

-If students are showing a concerning pattern of behaviour, as indicated by 20 points, four detentions or two internal exclusions within a half term, they will be placed on a suitable intervention programme to help them move back towards making positive choices.
-This involves setting the student targets for improvement over a 10-day period, supported and monitored by their form tutor, teaching staff and parents.
+If students are showing a concerning pattern of behaviour they will be placed on a suitable intervention programme to help them move back towards making positive choices.
+This involves setting the student targets for improvement, supported and monitored by their form tutor, teaching staff and parents.
 If this is unsuccessful, a more formal intervention will be followed.
 We envisage that very few students would require this stage.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|